 (I can no longer find useful RailPlus information on Luxembourg.
 In 2018, a RailPlus card costs €50, or €25 for 0-25 or 60+ year-olds.)

 France does not participate in RailPlus.
-SNCF gives 25% discount for travels to Italy, Switzerland, Germany, and Luxembourg (and also Spain for youths) with their cartes de réduction.
+SNCF gives 30% discount to some high-speed train travels between France and Italy, Switzerland, Germany, or Luxembourg with their cartes de réduction.

 For people making multiple long-ish trips in Belgium, NMBS/SNCB has a Standard Multi (old name: Rail Pass) for 10 trips in a year between any two stations in Belgium (not including international frontier points) for €83 (second class).
 This NMBS/SNCB Standard Multi / Rail Pass can be purchased by anyone, and it can be used by multiple people travelling together.
 (For people 25 years old or younger there is the Youth Multi (old-name: Go Pass 10): €53 for ten domestic trips.
 An even crazier deal for young people is the Youth Holidays (old name: Go Unlimited); see the Belgium page.)
 Using a Brussels > Luxembourg trip as an example, for people with a lot of time to spare, on non-holiday weekdays, instead of catching an InterCity straight from Brussels to Luxembourg with one ticket (normal price €27.2, second class one way), you can catch an IC from Brussels to Arlon near the border, and then a weekday-only L train south to Athus (second class Brussels > Arlon or Athus is €21.3, or €8.3 with an NMBS/SNCB Standard Multi).
 Luxembourg extends domestic pricing to Athus on their trains/buses, i.e. free on second class trains.
 (Otherwise a ticket between Arlon and the Luxembourgish border is €2.5.)

 People residing outside Europe+Turkey+Russia can purchase a German Rail Pass.
-In Benelux, it covers the Brussels – Liège – Aachen ICE line, and the DB IC Bus lines.
+In Benelux, it covers the Brussels – Liège – Aachen ICE line.
+(DB no longer runs their DB IC bus services since the beginning of 2021; in the past they ran a few bus services to Benelux.)

 I boarded a train without a valid ticket